9 Declarations [dcl.dcl]

 9.2.6 The constexpr and consteval specifiers [dcl.constexpr]

-The constexpr specifier shall be applied only to the definition of a variable or variable template or the declaration of a function or function template.
+The constexpr specifier shall be applied only to the definition of a variable or variable template, a structured binding declaration, or the declaration of a function or function template.

 The consteval specifier shall be applied only to the declaration of a function or function template.